ARION

 Ken tapped the tabletop with a claw tip.
 “Go ahead with your research, Doctor,” he said, “but I don’t want you getting anyone’s hopes up that you can actually change them back.
 Keep your studies between Arion and yourself and don’t spread word that you’re still looking into it.
 We’ve finally convinced everyone that the change is permanent so they would be better off just accepting that they’ll be this way the rest of their lives.”

 “If keeping my mouth shut is the price to be paid to conduct my research, I can do that,” Kazama said quietly.
 “Arion and I will covertly devote available time and resources to our field of study.
 As you say, nothing may come of it, but I want to try.
-Arion said that the Sori suffered these genetic mergers every time they launched a ship out beyond their star’s protective influence, so there’s no reason to think that any other ships that Earth sends out to other stars won’t experience these same transformations.
+Arion said that the Sori suffered these genetic mergers every time they launched a ship out beyond their star’s protective influence, so there’s no reason to think that any other ships that Earth sends out to other stars won’t experience similar mutations.
 If we can discover something, Arion can then transmit the resolution back to Earth, even if it takes decades for the news to get there and more to be forwarded on to any other colony ships.”

 “Okay, you’ve convinced us,” Kate said at last.
 “Just don’t be delinquent in your other duties.”